LOVE ASTEROIDS

 transformative erotic depth

-Eros in Scorpio wants erotic depth and taboo.
-You turn on when a partner is willing to go beneath the surface: into power, vulnerability, secrets, the erotic edge that most people avoid.
-Your sexual life is transformative.
-The shadow is control, jealousy, and erotic obsession that confuses intensity with love.
-Learn to keep the depth without needing to own the other person.
+Eros in Scorpio is often read through erotic depth and taboo.
+Desire may wake up when a partner is willing to go beneath the surface into power, vulnerability, secrets, or the erotic edge that most people avoid.
+The shadow is control, jealousy, and obsession that confuses intensity with love.
+The work is to keep the depth without needing to own the other person.

 Read the full guide →